Councilmember, At-Large [email protected]

 Contact for: General questions on issues related to labor and workforce development

-Liz Weiss serves as Committee Director for the Committee on Labor and Workforce Development, which Councilmember Silverman chairs.
+Liz serves as Committee Director for the Committee on Labor and Workforce Development, which Councilmember Silverman chairs.
 Liz worked for more than ten years in federal labor policy before moving over to the local level.
 She previously served in the Obama Administration’s U.S. Department of Labor and for Senator Tom Harkin on the Senate Labor Committee.
 Liz began her career in international human rights working for Human Rights Watch.
 She has a Bachelor’s degree from The George Washington University and a Master of International Affairs from Columbia University.

 Legislative Counsel [email protected]